 In addition to his own success on the charts, Tom’s songs have been recorded by Johnny Cash, George Jones, Buddy Miller, Lester Flatt and Earl Scruggs, Gram Parsons, and many more.

-In honor of Hall’s 85th birthday on May 25, 2021, let’s take a look at three songs from The Storyteller that were big hits for other artists.
+In honor of Hall’s birthday on May 25, let’s take a look at three songs from The Storyteller that were big hits for other artists.
 And enjoy our Tom T. Hall playlist at the end.

 ‘Harper Valley P.T.A.’